shopware5/devdocs/source/designers-guide/managing-third-party-dependencies-with-npm/index.md

 </div>

 The dependencies are downloaded to the `themes/Frontend/Responsive/node_modules/` directory.
-We're using `grunt` and a few custom tasks to map the necessary files to the corresponding folders inside the `frontend/_public/vendors` directory.
+We're using `grunt` and a few custom tasks to map the necessary files to the corresponding directories inside the `frontend/_public/vendors` directory.
 Here's an example on how to map the files inside the `Gruntfile.js` file:

 ```